rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Deep-Linking.md

    If it is not at the top, you can drag and drop the scene entry so that it is the first one in the list.
 3. In the build settings dialog, select either Universal Windows Platform (UWP), Android or iOS as the target platform and click the "Switch Platform" button.
    If you want to test on your development Windows PC, it is recommended to choose UWP because you can directly install the app on your PC and do not need an additional smartphone.
-4. Click the "Player Settings" button in the build settings dialog.
-   After that, register a deep link schema for "i5" for your selected target platform.
+4. Register a deep link scheme for "i5" for your selected target platform, using the platform-specific instructions in [Unity's docuemtation](https://docs.unity3d.com/Manual/enabling-deep-linking.html).
 5. Build the application and install it on your device.
 6. Click on the following link on the device on which you installed the application.
    The browser will ask you whether you want to open the link with your application.

 <i5://changeColor?color=#0000ff>

-The cube in the scene has a deep link receiver on it that responds to the *changeColor* path.
+A deep link receiver that responds to the *changeColor* path is attached to the cube.
 You can modify the value of the *color* parameter by copying the link and manually pasting it into the browser's address bar.
 Each time you hit enter, the browser redirects to the example application and the cube changes its color.
 This works both, if the app is not running in the background and with the already opened app.